Romain Febvre: 2025

-In 2025, Febvre made history by becoming Kawasaki’s first rider to win the premier class MXGP World Championship & their first title since Christophe Pourcel winning MX2 in 2006.
-Notably this title is his second ever in MXGP, coming ten years after his first, and marks the first MXGP world title for Kawasaki in the modern four-stroke era.
+In 2025, Febvre became Kawasaki’s first rider to win the premier class MXGP World Championship and their first title since Christophe Pourcel winning MX2 in 2006.
 He opened the season with a moto win and a podium in Argentina.
-After Championship leader Tim Gajser crashed out at round 6 in Switzerland, Febvre would take the points lead the following Grand Prix and a 43-point lead over his nearest rival, MXGP class rookie Lucas Coenen.
+After championship leader Tim Gajser crashed out at round 6 in Switzerland, Febvre took the points lead the following Grand Prix and a 43-point lead over his nearest rival, MXGP class rookie Lucas Coenen.
 For the next 8 rounds, Febvre and Coenen engaged in a tight points battle with Coenen gaining small advantages across these races.
-Going into round 16 in Sweden, Coenen closed the gap to a mere 9-points.
-This round marked a significant momentum shift in the championship as Febvre gained all 60 points with 1–1-1 scores & rebuilt his championship lead to 41 points.
-By the final round in Darwin, Australia, Febvre carried a 47-point lead over his closest rival, meaning when adverse weather led to the cancellation of the second moto, his position was secure enough to clinch the title with the first moto.
+Going into round 16 in Sweden, Coenen closed the gap to a mere 9 points, but after that Febvre gained all 60 points with 1–1-1 scores and rebuilt his championship lead to 41 points.
+By the final round in Darwin, Australia, Febvre had a 47-point lead over his closest rival, and when adverse weather led to the cancellation of the second moto, his position was secure enough to clinch the title with the first moto.